 So, how can your firm (re)invigorate these critical stakeholders?
 Here are the three T’s to success (because everything is better with alliterations).

 Today’s increasingly digital and mobile centered world actually provides a great opportunity for professional services firms to sustain brand engagement with employees.
 Getting creative and proactive with social media, mobile platforms, online video, intranet, email and other digital channels is crucial to building a strong corporate culture and sustaining enthusiasm for the corporate brand.
 Something as simple as an eNewsletter can keep employees informed and engaged.

-Building and Sustaining Momentum
+Building and sustaining momentum

 Ultimately, the evolution from employee to brand ambassador is one facilitated by the firm.
 Professional services brands that take the time to lay the foundation, providing employees with the proper training and tools, and then sustain engagement overtime leveraging those platforms that employees are most receptive to, will get the most out of their branding and marketing efforts.